BIPL-UoL/Inverse-Boosting-Pruning-Trees/README.md

-Step 3: Copy the files boost_modify.py and boost_utils.py to scikit-learn-0.18.X/sklearn/ensemble/, and add 'from . import boost_utils' to ensemble/__init__.py file.
+Step 3: Copy the files boost_modify.py and boost_utils.py to the folder of scikit-learn-0.18.X/sklearn/ensemble/, and add 'from . import boost_utils' to ensemble/__init__.py file.